AgileBioFoundry/LstarkeyiMalicAcidProduction/README.md

 Medium components have a profound impact on production of microbial products.
 The effects of metals and vitamins on *L. starkeyi* malic acid production is being explored here.
 The Automated Recommendation Tool ([ART](https://www.nature.com/articles/s41467-020-18008-4)) is a machine learning based tool for bioproduction applications.
 The tool has been designed to provide both initial design of experiment and recommendations for further designs.
 The algorithm uses [Latin Hypercube Sampling](https://en.wikipedia.org/wiki/Latin_hypercube_sampling) to combinatorally explore the initial design space.

-A media optimization pipeline has been described using ART ([Zournas A et al., 2024: DOI: 10.21203/rs.3.rs-5072705/v1](https://www.researchsquare.com/article/rs-5072705/v1), and it is leveraged here to perform medium optimization in engineered _Lipomyces starkeyi_.
+A media optimization pipeline has been described using ART ([Zournas A et al.](2024: DOI: 10.21203/rs.3.rs-5072705/v1](https://www.researchsquare.com/article/rs-5072705/v1)), and it is leveraged here to perform medium optimization in engineered _Lipomyces starkeyi_.

 Information about licensing ART is available at https://github.com/JBEI/ART.
 See [Radivojević et al](https://www.nature.com/articles/s41467-020-18008-4) for more information on ART.